 At FWCA, the curatorial focus revolves around national and international artists at different stages of their career.
 It often includes work that has never been shown before or that is made on-site during a residency period, with direct support from the Art Galleries at TCU.
 This concentration means students have close access to high-quality art and can critically engage with artists on a one-on-one basis in the gallery.

-Gallery Hours at Fort Worth Contemporary Art are Wednesday to Saturday, 12 – 5 pm, and by appointment.
+In response to the COVID-19 pandemic, The Art Galleries at TCU will remain closed to the public through the Fall 2020 semester.
+Current TCU students, faculty, and staff can make an appointment to view this exhibition.
 Admission is free.
-For more information about this exhibition, images for press, or details about other activities of The Art Galleries at TCU please visit the Galleries website www.theartgalleries.tcu.eduor call 817-257-2588.
+For more information about this exhibition, images for press, or details about other activities of The Art Galleries at TCU visit the Galleries website www.theartgalleries.tcu.edu or call 817-257-2588.

 Or, check out our social media sites for up to the minute news…

 Facebook: Fort Worth Contemporary Arts | Moudy Gallery